http://verveofreflections.blogspot.com/atom.xml

 The Endowment of Self Expression

 Self Expression is a beautiful endowment.
-A number of of us make good use of the diverse talents that God has given us.
+A number of us make good use of the diverse talents that God has given us.
 We even have a multitude of avenues at our disposal to express them in.
 We can express ourselves through various mediums, whether it is through art, literature, music, fashion or with a phenomenal personality that leaves an impression that is yet to be forgotten.
 I for one would rather take my last breath than relinquish my ability to convey my thoughts to those that are ever so kind to listen or take note.

 I have always been the one with so much to say, whether it was vocally or whether I was making good use of my pen or my keystrokes.
 I was that child that was often sent home with a note that read "Although a great student, she is just too talkative."
 I have even been known to be communicative with facial expressions even when trying hard not to be.
 I just could not be still or expressionless if my life depended on it.
 I was that child that had to audition and go to the school of the performing arts.
 I was that child that would be in the school's talent show or play.